mlorenzm/restaurant/README.md

 ## Known Limitations

 One limitation of this project is that it may not display properly on some devices or displays due to its responsive design.
-We recommend using a device with a screen resolution of at least [insert minimum resolution here] for optimal viewing.
+We recommend using a PC

 ## Getting Started